 It is therefore important to be proactive by living as naturally as possible.

-While diet may not prevent you from having a panic attack or anxious thoughts completely, it goes a long way in improving your brain health in both now and later life.
+While diet may not prevent you from having a panic attack or anxious thoughts completely, it goes a long way in improving your brain health both now and later in life.
 And good nutrition may keep you from succumbing to other brain health illnesses such as Alzheimer’s disease in the future.